Rita Desjardin

 Miss Rita L. Desjardin is a fictional character created by American author Stephen King in his first published 1974 horror novel Carrie.
 In the 1976 film adaptation, the character was renamed Miss Collins and portrayed by Betty Buckley.
-In the 2002 and 2013 versions, she was played by Rena Sofer and Judy Greer, respectively.
+In the 2002, 2013 and 2026 versions, she was played by Rena Sofer, Judy Greer and Amber Midthunder, respectively.
 She was renamed Miss Lynn Gardner in the 1988 musical, portrayed by Darlene Love (1988, Broadway) and Carmen Cusack (2012, Off-Broadway), amongst other productions.